Endovenous Laser Ablation (EVLA)

 - Cause of varicose veins is addressed, eliminating symptoms and improving overall vein health

-Endovenous laser ablation is an office-based outpatient treatment that takes between 30 to 45 minutes.
+Endovenous laser treatment is an office-based outpatient treatment that takes between 30 to 45 minutes.
 A needle is inserted into the affected vein in a fashion that’s very similar to a blood draw.
 Then, a thin fiber with the laser attached is threaded through the needle into the vein using ultrasound guidance to help the doctor visualize the vein.
 Most patients don’t feel any discomfort from the threading of the laser.
 Local anesthesia is then used to numb the area around the vein and the laser.
 When the area is sufficiently numb, the laser is activated.
 Last, the laser is removed, the area is bandaged with a pressure bandage, and a compression stocking is put in place.

 The laser causes scarring and fibrosis inside of the treated vein, closing the vein off so that blood no longer flows into it.
 After a time, the damaged vein is absorbed into the body.
 The body automatically reroutes the blood back to healthier veins, so the loss of varicose veins is nothing to worry about.